manoshatzi/smartCity/README.md

 smartCity
 =========

-This a University Project for Smart City
+This is a University Project for Smart City